KarlFarrugiaIcon/OreillyKatas2023/Resources/ADRs/ADR14-Space-Based-architecture.md

 ## Rationale

 The system's requirements align with the benefits offered by SBA.
-We propose implementing SBA to address the following key aspects; scalability, low-latency data access, redundancy and fault tolerance.
+The team proposes implementing SBA to address the following key aspects; scalability, low-latency data access, redundancy and fault tolerance.

 ## Decision
-we have decided to adopt an Space-Driven Architecture as the foundational approach for handling data intensive events within the Road Warrior system
+A Space-Driven Architecture will be engaged as the foundational approach for handling data intensive events within the Road Warrior system.

 ## Consequences
 Positive:
-+ Scalability
++ Scalability;
-+ High Performance
++ High Performance;
-+ Fault Tolerance
++ Fault Tolerance;
-+ Real-time Capabilities
++ Real-time Capabilities;
-+ Modularity
++ Modularity.

 ## Consequences
 Negative:
-- Complexity
+* Complexity;
-- Cost
+* Added overhead cost;
-- Data consistency challenges
+* Data consistency challenges.